delizaSG/MicroService-UCI-Seguimiento/README.md

 ## Project
-Implementation of the microservice for public tender tracking at IMSS This service will record tracking comments.
+Implementation of the microservice for public tender tracking at IMSS

+This service queries tracking comments

--- Register Comment  :: Records the tracking comments made by the expert
+-- Tracking Query :: Displays the information of the tracking performed by the expert in charge of the tracking.

--- Register Expert :: Records the name of the lawyer handling the tracking

--- Track Progress Query :: Displays tracking information

 The following scripts are provided for the MongoDB database/collections creation:
 * createBD.js